zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 - Sept 1, Sun

 	- Wrote a code about the idea mentioned yesterday.

-I want to do some work about the three-ball model.
+	- Started to do some work about the three-ball model.

 - Aug 31, Sat